Carloszapata91/Carloszapata91.github.io/README.md

 ![Header](https://i.ibb.co/Qv5xMym/header.png)

 I am Carlos!
-I live in Medellin, Colombia and I went from Chemical Engineer to web developer, deciding to mix chemical science and programming.
+I live in Medellin, Colombia and I went from Chemical Engineering to web development, deciding to mix chemical science and programming.

 This is my GitHub profile where I share my projects so you can take a look to my code and to what I've been creating.